puma/puma/README.md

 1. If possible, do not establish any socket connections (HTTP, database connections, etc.) inside Puma's master process when booting.
-2. If (1) is not possible, use `before_fork` and `on_refork`  to reset the parent's socket connections when forking, so that they are not transferred to any child processes.
+2. If (1) is not possible, use `before_fork` and `on_refork` to disconnect the parent's socket connections when forking, so that they are not accidentally copied to the child process.
 3. Use `on_worker_boot` to restart any background threads on the forked child.

 #### Master process lifecycle hooks